OpenFOAM/ICengines/AATE/README.md

 ## Prerequisites
 Before using AATE, make sure you have the following installed:
-- OpenFOAM-dev dated 20240306 or newer.
+- OpenFOAM-dev dated 20240422 or newer.

 ## Case Setup: TCC-III Engine

 AATE features an engine simulation case setup of the TCC-III, a spark ignition 4-stroke 2-valve optical engine, developed by [University of Michigan](https://deepblue.lib.umich.edu/handle/2027.42/108382).

 ### How to prepare the simulation?
-AATE offers pre-generated fully structured [GridPro](https://www.gridpro.com/) meshes for the TCC-III engine simulation.
+AATE offers pre-generated fully structured [GridPro](https://www.gridpro.com/) meshes, as well as routines for generation of [snappyHexMesh](https://doc.cfd.direct/openfoam/user-guide-v11/snappyhexmesh) mesh for the TCC-III engine simulation.

+#### Pre-generated GridPro meshes
 Users can download these meshes and run the engine simulation with them following these steps:

 1. Download the meshes to your computer by executing the following command:
     ```bash